pocomane/brewed-in-the-apocalypse/bita-strong.md

 others will be called "Protagonists" and will control a fictional character.
 The other characters in the story, the NPCs, will be controlled by the scenarist.

+To make the text more clear, we will use "She" for the scenarist, and "He" for a protagonist.

 __Setup__ The protagonists write on their character sheet, 8 traits and the character name, keeping some space for harms and anything else the scenarist will require.